Saleh0987/Apex-Store/README.md

 - edit item
 - log in
 - log out
-- sve all in localStorage
+- save all in localStorage